IBM/cloudpakforapplications-appmod-workshop/workshop/generatedContent/ddc-cloud-native-security-labs.git/lab-02/README.md

 ![](../.gitbook/images/cos-plugin-architecture.png)

-### IBM Cloud Shell
+### web-terminal

-The `IBM Cloud Shell` is a web-based terminal running as a container on a Kubernetes cluster in the IBM Cloud.
-It provides common CLIs when you work with container, kubernetes and OpenShift related technologies.
-The steps in this exercise are written and tested in the `Cloud Shell` environment.
+The web-terminal that is used as the client is based on a custom implementation of the [ttyd](https://hub.docker.com/r/tsl0922/ttyd/) image by tsl0922.
+We have created a [custom Dockerfile](https://github.com/IBMAppModernization/web-terminal/blob/master/Dockerfile-s2i-oc-tekton-operator) using the ttyd image to support different client cli tools for this workshop, found at https://github.com/IBMAppModernization/web-terminal.

 ## Lab